Economic and Political Overview

 Legislative Power

 The legislature in Estonia is unicameral.
-The parliament is called State Assembly (or Riigikogu), it has 101 seats with its members elected by popular vote to serve four-year terms.
+The parliament is called the State Assembly (or Riigikogu), it has 101 seats with its members elected by popular vote to serve four-year terms.
 The State Assembly is the highest organ of state authority.
 It initiates and approves legislation sponsored by the Prime Minister.
 The government is directly or indirectly dependent on the support of the parliament, often expressed through a vote of confidence.
-The government cannot dissolve the parliament but can recommend the same to President who has to take parliament into confidence before taking a decision.
+The government cannot dissolve the parliament but can recommend the same to the President who has to take parliament into confidence before making a decision.
 The citizens of Estonia enjoy considerable political rights.
-Estonia is among the world's leaders in e-governance and features an impressively transparent system in which government decisions are almost instantly made available on the internet.
+Estonia is among the world's leaders in e-governance and features an impressively transparent system in which government decisions are almost instantly made available on the Internet.

 Indicator of Freedom of the Press